raygun101/MarkupKit/README.md

 * As an explicitly named font, using the full name of the font, followed by a space and the font size; for example, "HelveticaNeue-Medium 24"
 * As a dynamic font, using the name of the text style; e.g. "headline"

+The current system font can be specified by using "System" as the font name.
+"System-Bold" and "System-Italic" are also supported.

 The value of any attribute whose name equals "font" or ends with "Font" is converted to an instance of `UIFont` using the given font name and size or the given text style before the property value is set.

 For example, the following markup creates a `UILabel` that reads "This is Helvetica 24 text" and sets its font to 24-point Helvetica: